kennedyconnor/ApplicantFitEvaluator/README.md

 1. A higher mean score in an attribute suggests its greater relative importance to the team.
 2. Lower variance in an attribute suggests its significance.

-A team characterized by a high average and low variance in intelligence would, in theory, be a team that priorites not only overall team intelligence, but intelligence in each member.
+A team characterized by a high average and low variance in intelligence would, in theory, be a team that prioritizes not only overall team intelligence, but intelligence in each member.
 Therefore intelligence will have its default weight increased accordingly.
-In contrast, a lower average and higher variance in an attribute like strength would signal its lesser relevance, and its weight would be decreased.
+In contrast, a lower average and higher variance in an attribute h would signal its lesser relevance, and its weight would be decreased.

 It's important to note that the solution is tailored to identify applicants who are most "compatible" with a team, interpreted as matching the team's existing scores.
 My assumption is that a given team already functions well, and we want an applicant who matches its members.